gagin/rsiers/README.md

 - Shows both monthly and weekly values for all indicators
 - Provides composite metrics:
   - Composite Overbought Score (COS)
-  - Trend Strength Index (TSI)
+  - Bull Strength Index (BSI) - originally TSI, Trend Strength Index
+- Enhanced Time Machine feature:
-- Time Machine feature to view indicators at historical market peaks and crashes
+  - View indicators at any historical date using calendar control
   - Shows what happened 1, 6, and 12 months after each point
   - Includes 12 significant Bitcoin market events from 2011 to 2024
   - Displays price changes and percentage movements
+  - Interpolates prices for custom dates
+- Foldable indicator table with detailed descriptions
+- Technical analysis explanation with sarcastic tone
 - Stores historical data in SQLite database
 - Automatically refreshes data every 5 minutes
 - Fallback to mock data when backend is unavailable